jack-van-holland/COVIDUniversity/README.md

 <div>
-An android application developed as a JHU virtual campus with Angela Benton, Ruixuan Zhai, and Gary Yang for HopHacks 2020.
+An android application developed as a JHU virtual campus by Jack Van Holland, Angela Benton, Ruixuan Zhai, and Gary Yang for HopHacks 2020.

 ## Inspiration